 Format example: "071700Z" - 07 is the day of the month; 1700 is the Zulu time (hour and minutes).

-Wind = the main METAR format in which wind is displayed is: example: "15012KT" - 150 is the direction where it comes from; 12 is the intensity; KT is the unit in which the wind intensity is measured (it can be KT for knots, MPS for meters per second, KMH for kilometers per hour).
+The main METAR format in which wind is displayed is (example): "15012KT" - 150 is the direction where it comes from; 12 is the intensity; KT is the unit in which the wind intensity is measured (it can be KT for knots, MPS for meters per second, KMH for kilometers per hour).

 Other three formats in which wind is displayed in METARs: